awei01/devolop-cloudcannon/README.md

-# Repository for 9tailors Site
+# Boilerplate for developing using cloudcannon and jekyll

 This repository is set up to be managed by Cloudcannon and also provide a way to develop locally.